amassiro/CMGsetup/README.md

     git remote add origin  git@github.com:$YOUR_GITHUB_REPOSITORY/cmgtools-lite.git
     git push -u origin 94X_dev

+If in the last instruction you get errors because of " the remote contains work that you do not have locally", try first "pull":

+    git pull origin 94X_dev

 Then get the latest and greatest code for our analysis from our git repo

     git pull https://github.com/cmg-xtracks/cmgtools-lite.git  94X_dev